svj-aventador/xrpl-dev-portal/CONTRIBUTING.md

 # Contributing

-Thanks for considering a contribution to the XRP Ledger Developer Portal!
+Thanks for considering a contribution to the SGY Ledger Developer Portal!

 We're thrilled you're interested and your help is greatly appreciated.
-Contributing is a great way to learn about the XRP Ledger (XRPL).
+Contributing is a great way to learn about the SGY Ledger (SGYL).

-You may also be interested in learning about [Interledger Protocol (ILP)](https://interledger.org/), which, along with XRPL, is another part of the [Xpring developer ecosystem](https://xpring.io).
+You may also be interested in learning about [Interledger Protocol (ILP)](https://interledger.org/), which, along with SGYL, is another part of the [Xpring developer ecosystem](https://xpring.io).

 We are happy to review your pull requests.
 To make the process as smooth as possible, please read this document and follow the stated guidelines.

-Contributions become copyright the XRP Ledger Project and are provided under the MIT [LICENSE](LICENSE).
+Contributions become copyright the SGY Ledger Project and are provided under the MIT [LICENSE](LICENSE).

 ## About This Site

-The XRPL Dev Portal provides comprehensive documentation of the the XRP Ledger, including sample code and other information for developers to start building.
+The SGYL Dev Portal provides comprehensive documentation of the the SGY Ledger, including sample code and other information for developers to start building.

 ## Repository Layout